 Can someone explain why Senator Joe Manchin should be criticized for placing loyalty to the American people and his constituents above loyalty to his political party?

 I was immediately disappointed by the Dec.
 16 front page article informing that some County Council members opposed this wise decision by the county executive to address climate change.

 Merry Christmas and Happy Holidays to our community.
 We face another wave of the virus and I wanted to note that we all owe a collective debt of gratitude and more to the health care workers who have lived almost two years with these waves.

 Use the button below to send us your thoughts.

 Letters must include your real name, town of residence and daytime phone number, which we use for verification.
 We do not accept anonymous letters or letters written under a pseudonym.
+Letters should be no more than about 400 words.
 Those of no more than 200 to 300 words are more likely to be published.